-This chapter describes methods for connecting and operating the PDMA-16 and then expands to specific examples using A/D and D/A converters.

-Whether you are transferring bytes or words into or out of the PDMA-16, the transfer control signals XFER REQ and XFER ACK work the same way.
-The following diagrams show their timing.
+This section describes the connecting and operating of the PDMA-32, and then it expands to specific examples of using A/D and D/A converters.
+Whether you are transferring Bytes or Words into or out of the PDMA-32, the transfer control signals, XFER REQ. and XFER ACK. work the same way.
+Their timing is shown in Figure 7-1.

 Figure 7-1.
-Timing diagrams for XFER REQ and XFER ACK.
+XFER REQ/XFER ACK Timing

-For inputs to the PDMA-16, present data to the port(s).
-When XFER REQ is stable, the input should be go high.
-About 60 ns later, XFER ACK goes low, indicating that the PDMA-16 has initiated a DMA request cycle.
-Input data must remain stable until XFER ACK returns high, indicating completion of the transfer cycle.
-The PDMA-16 can then accept the next byte or word of data, and the cycle can repeat to store it in the next memory location.
-This handshake is the same whether you are transferring bytes or words even though in the case of word transfers, the PDMA-16 is actually making two internal byte transfers.
-When transferring words, the XFER ACK goes low upon receipt of the XFER REQ and remains low until the whole word transfers.
+For inputs to the PDMA-32, data should be presented to the port(s) and, when stable, the XFER REQ. input should be taken high.
+About 60nS later, the XFER ACK. will go low, indicating that the PDMA-32 has initiated a DMA request cycle.
+The input data must remain stable until XFER ACK. returns high, indicating completion of the transfer cycle.
+The next byte or word of data can then be presented to the PDMA-32 and the cycle repeated to store it in the next memory location.
+This handshake is the same whether you are transferring bytes or words.
+The XFER ACK. will typically go low for at least 2.4 microseconds on PC/ATs with 8237 DMA controllers clocked at 3MHz and may be held low for up to 5 microseconds on some transfers by DMA latency.

-For outputs from the PDMA-16, when the next byte or word of data is required, the XFER REQ input should go high.
-XFER ACK will go low upon receipt of the transfer request and remain low until the byte or word completes its transfer and the new data is valid.
+For outputs from the PDMA-32, when the next byte or word of data is required, the XFER REQ. input should be taken high.
+The XFER ACK. will go low on receipt of the transfer request and remain low until the byte or word has been transferred and the new data is valid.
 The data then remains latched on the output ports until the next transfer request.
-If you are operating in word mode, the PDMA-16 will actually make 2-byte transfers internally.
-The first, least significant byte, will appear on Port A a few microseconds ahead of the more significant byte arriving on Port B. If the output must change instantaneously from one word to the next, additional buffering will be required as shown in the next section.
-This avoids a byte by byte change and prevents intermediate steps when driving output devices such as D/A converters.

-If you want to clock data out at a steady rate, the internal 8254 timer may be substituted for the external XFER REQ by appropriate programming of the DMA control register.
-The timer can be set to a suitable rate.
-Note that the timer pulse that generates the transfer request does not appear on the XFER REQ input (this input is inactive), but the same timer pulse that generates the internal transfer request is always present on the TIMER OUT.
-This is sometimes useful as a reference signal or in double buffering the output data and reclocking to eliminate jitter due to DMA latency.
-Timer operation can be suspended by taking the TIMER GATE input low and will continue from where it left off on taking the TIMER GATE input high again.
+If you want to clock data out at a steady rate, the internal 8254 Timer may be substituted for the external XFER REQ. by appropriate programming of the DMA Control Register.
+The Timer may be set to a suitable rate.
+Note that the Timer pulse that generates the transfer request does not appear on the XFER REQ. input; this input is inactive, but the same Timer pulse that generates the internal transfer request is always present on the TIMER OUT.
+This is sometimes useful as a reference signal or in double buffering the output data and reclocking to eliminate jitter from DMA latency.
+Timer operation may be suspended by taking the TIMER GATE input low; it will continue from where it left off on, taking the TIMER GATE input high again.

 The A DIR and B DIR port direction outputs provide information on the signal direction of the ports and if required can be used to activate bidirectional drivers for rebuffering the output data.
 This can let you perform a series of DMA outputs to one device connected to the ports followed by a series of DMA inputs from another on the same ports.
 The direction signals may be used to enable the right devices as appropriate.
+In word mode I/O, the direction of both A and B ports is provided by the A DIR output (ignore B DIR).